cpscott1/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+ Learned how to deploy a site on Heroku and how to create api endpoints.

 - [ ] Describe Middleware?
+Middleware links two separate applications together.
 - [ ] Describe a Resource?
+  An object that you can use as a reference point for later.
 - [ ] What can the API return to help clients know if a request was successful?

+The api returns updates anytime a request is made.

 - [ ] How can we partition our application into sub-applications?

+By making routes so we don't have one big file full of complex data.

 ## Project Setup